rnpbr/opennetworking-docs/docs/en/Laboratórios/Multvendor/Configuração-NETCONF/index.md

 ## Obtaining YANG Models from Devices

-YANG models define the structure of configuration and state data of network devices, serving as the basis for automation and interoperability via NETCONF.
+YANG models define the structure of the configuration and state data of network devices, serving as the basis for automation and interoperability via NETCONF.
 Understanding and exploring these models is fundamental to creating correct NETCONF payloads.

-Below, we present methods for obtaining YANG models from the Huawei and Juniper devices in this example.
+Below, we present methods for obtaining the YANG models from the Huawei and Juniper devices in this example.

 ### Obtaining YANG Models from Huawei Devices